Skip to main content

 Benefits of ETFs

 The main benefits of ETFs are that they offer exposure to markets and diversification at a fraction of the cost of a more actively managed mutual fund.
 They don’t carry sales load fees either.
 You will pay a commission (if required) for trading an ETF, but it’s also possible to avoid that.
 Many ETFs trade for free through online or electronic brokers.
+When it comes to operational expenses, ETFs also tend to be cheaper.
+They offer lower management fees since they are passive funds.
+In short, you’re not paying someone to analyze an ETF on a daily basis to ensure maximum return.
+Transaction fees are also typically lower, since less trading is needed.

 The pricing of ETFs is often much different than mutual funds.
 ETFs trade throughout the day just like a stock.
-This active trading can appeal to many investors, who prefer real-time trading and transaction activity.
+This active trading can appeal to many investors who prefer real-time trading and transaction activity.
 Investors do not have to wait until the end of the trading day to execute a transaction with an ETF, unlike a mutual fund.

 Performance/Return On Investment

-Over the long-term, very few fund managers beat the stock market.
+Over the long term, very few fund managers beat the stock market.
 For this reason, it may be more advantageous to invest in an ETF than a mutual fund.
 Consider that the S&P 500, comprised of the 500 largest U.S. companies, has provided an average annualized return of 9.96% since 1990.

 By comparison, most mutual funds advertise annual returns of between 2.5% and 5%.
 When it comes to long-term performance and return on investment, it’s hard to beat an ETF.
 Given the unpredictable nature of stocks and the ups and downs of the stock market, it’s very difficult for even skilled mutual fund managers to post better returns than you could get from using your money to track the markets directly.